dwyl/PWA-Liveview/README.md

 });
 ```

-❗️ To be able to cache the "text/html" page, you need to pass the _"Content-Length"_.
+‼️ To be able to cache the "text/html" page, you need to pass the _"Content-Length"_.

-Because Javascript uses UTF-16, you need to `encode` to compute the length.
+Because Javascript uses UTF-16, you need to `encode` the text to compute the length.

 ```js
 async function addCurrentPageToCache({ current, routes }) {